 I was out and about a lugging around two bags that weighed 15+ pounds for half a day.
 They were HEAVY.
 Did I mention I don’t have a car?
 The Path to Healing and Rediscovering the Me That I Lost.

 I had also been carrying emotional weight for the past few weeks, or more accurately, years.
 It had finally caught up with me; I couldn’t shove it to the side anymore.

 I was piling up the bricks in my invisible wagon that I’ve wheeling around for years.
-It was finally time to dismantle all of those bricks and start anew.
 It was time to tackle the beast.
 This is how I came to rediscover the ME that I lost.